 Social media platforms are fantastic tools for marketing.
 But you should maximize their efficiency.
 Try to integrate your social media content with your website.
 Update your social profiles to make sure your company website is linked there.
 You can also integrate your many, different social media accounts.
 Post your Twitter handle on Facebook, for example.
 And your tweet your Facebook I.D., too.

 Managing your social media marketing efforts can be complicated, especially if you’re using multiple platforms.
 Depending on the scale of your event, you may want to invest in social media management software tools.
-Such tools usually assist with planning and scheduling of posts, and can be used to create diverse content across multiple platforms.
+Such tools usually assist with the planning and scheduling of posts and can be used to create diverse content across multiple platforms.
 Many of them can also help you find influencers.
 Influencers are online personalities whose interest in your event will drive others to follow and attend.
 They are people who ‘influence’ the behavior of your audience.